weitzwoman/Go_Fish/README.md

 ## Support and contact details

-_Contact us on Github at jonathanwthom, weitzwoman, gitmichelle, sbsuf._
+_Contact us on Github at jonathanwthom, weitzwoman, gitmichelle._

 ## Technologies Used